 If software/hardware problems arise, a device may need to be restored to its original settings.
-Work files may be lost during the restore process, therefore it is the responsibility of all Users to ensure that files are saved to network drives.
+Work files may be lost during the restore process, therefore it is the responsibility of all Users to ensure that files are saved to network drives or cloud-based networks.